 To most, such statements are nothing more than bad jokes.
-But for others, their lives revolve around these ideas.
+But some people’s lives revolve around these ideas.

-As technology continues to connect like-minded people in new and more efficient ways, conspiracy theories are spreading as never before.
-And they are here to stay.
+As technology continues to connect like minds in new and more efficient ways, conspiracy theories are spreading as never before.
+And they seem here to stay.
 But are they worth exploring?

 Conspiracy theories have a long history—even in a nation as young as the United States.

 “American pamphleteers in the 1790s warned of a plot by atheist, libertine Illuminati and Freemasons to concoct an abortion-inducing tea and ‘a method for filling a bedchamber with pestilential vapours.’
 The bestselling book of the 1830s was a racy confession by a repentant nun detailing a scheme by Catholics to undermine Protestant morals.
 At around the same time, Samuel Morse, better known as the inventor of Morse Code, exposed an Austrian plan to install a Hapsburg prince as emperor of the United States” (The Economist).

 Some of the most well-known theories involve the assassination of U.S. President John F. Kennedy in 1963.
 The lone-gunman theory endorsed by the investigating Warren Commission was received with widespread skepticism, which released a flood of conjecture that persists to this day.
 Other well-known theories include:

 A few other recent theories include that martial law was secretly passed through the American Senate, European officials planned the November 2015 terrorist attacks in Paris, the Ebola outbreak was a government plot, and the United States is directly assisting North Korea to develop its nuclear program.